uqbar-dao/dev-suite/readme.md

 ```
 Note:
 1. All scries into `%pyro` ships must have a double mark at the end (e.g. `/noun/noun`, `/bill/bill`, etc.)
-2. The virtualship and the [care](https://developers.urbit.org/reference/arvo/concepts/scry) must be specified at the start of the path.
+2. The `%pyro` ship and the [care](https://developers.urbit.org/reference/arvo/concepts/scry) must be specified at the start of the path.

 There is also a convenience scry for `%gx` cares into agents running on `%pyro` ships:
 ```hoon